Sepulcherz/Web3-Bounty-Hunting-MockRepo/README.md

 ## Overview

 This project is a task bounty platform where:
-- Users can connect to repositories and see the issues in "avalaible task" if there are some
+- Users can connect to repositories and see the issues in "available tasks"
 - Hunters can propose solutions via GitHub PRs
 - Validators can review and approve solutions (not implemented)
 - Rewards are managed through smart contracts (not implemented)

-I created it (and also created the "https://github.com/Sepulcherz/decentra-chat" repo, which go hand in hand to test some interactions) for a personal purpose, just to see if I had grasped the concept of interactions in a web3 environment.

-Nothing too serious, but if it's useful to you, feel free to use it!
+I created it along with the companion repository ["decentra-chat"](https://github.com/Sepulcherz/decentra-chat) to test Web3 interactions.

 ## Prerequisites